List of Miami Marlins managers

 The Miami Marlins are a professional Major League Baseball based in Miami, Florida.
 The Marlins are members of the National League East division in MLB, joining in 1993 as an expansion team.
 In baseball, the head coach of a team is called the manager, or more formally, the field manager.
 The duties of the team manager include team strategy and leadership on and off the field.
-The Marlins have employed fifteen different managers (two interim) since their founding as the Florida Marlins in 1993, with three leading then to the postseason that has resulted in two World Series championships (1997, 2003).
+The Marlins have employed fifteen different managers (two interim) since their founding as the Florida Marlins in 1993, with three leading them to the postseason that has resulted in two World Series championships (1997, 2003).

 The Marlins' first manager was Rene Lachemann, who led the team from its creation in 1993 through part of the 1996 season.
 After Cookie Rojas managed for one game, John Boles served as manager for the final 75 games of the 1996 season.
 Jim Leyland took over the franchise for the next two seasons, and in the process led the Marlins to their first World Series championship in 1997.
 In 1999, Boles took over and started his second stint as manager of the Marlins, which lasted until partway through the 2001 season.
 Tony Pérez was interim manager for the rest of 2001; Pérez is the only Miami Marlins manager who is a member of the National Baseball Hall of Fame, inducted as a player in 2000.